eliasubz/grrs/README.md

 ### Simple Grep CLI

-This script can go through a file and search for a pattern:
+This script can go through a file and print lines that contain a specified pattern:

 `cargo run -- pattern file_path`